Result Representation and Formatting

 $proxy- the proxy on which the request was executed$headers- response headers$code- response code$reason- response status

-Outputting Variable Values in JSON
+Outputting variable values in JSON

 $response.Redirects.format('$URI\n--> ')$response.URI

-This example shows the output of
+The example shows the output of

-Net::Whois scraper results in JSON format.
+Net::Whois parser results in JSON format.

-The result will be the domain that was checked, the date of the check, and the check result.
-As seen in the Result Format, , the date is retrieved using the Template ToolkitTemplate Toolkit.
+The result will include the domain being checked, the date at the time of the check, and the check result.
+As seen in the Result format, the date is obtained using the Template Toolkit template engine.

 {